Lucas3oo/top-50-tools-and-libs/README.md

 Mapping between DTOs and entities.
 Uses annotation processing and integrates nicly with Spring/Micronaut and Microprofile/CDI. https://mapstruct.org

 ### DeltaSpike
 In case your stuck with a platform without decent repository layer then use Apache DeltaSpike https://deltaspike.apache.org.
 Very similar to Spring-data and Quarkus' Panache.
 It is a layer on top of JPA so it works with both Hibernate and EclipseLink.
 But it is a bit outdated alas.
+Check out my [demo project](https://github.com/Lucas3oo/demo-hello-world-open-liberty) that uses DeltaSpike.

 ### TSID (Time-Sorted Unique Identifiers)
 Generate TSID for your primary keys in the DB instead of integer or UUID/GUID or [ULID](https://github.com/ulid/spec).
 TSID is more compact compared to UUID/ULID but otherwise gives the same benefits as ULID (i.e. better DB performance).